 Blog

-My blog is about nothing particular.
+My blog is about nothing in particular.
 Mostly I write about the stuff happening to me.
 Sometimes I write about stuff that I think matters.
-Mostly this page is just the reason I'm reluctant to give my IRLs my URLs.
+Mostly this page is just the reason I'm reluctant to give my IRLs my URL.
 You know what I mean?

 -------------------